-asked the Solicitor-General for Scotland when he expects next to meet the Scottish Law Commission.
+asked the Lord Advocate when he proposes to meet the Chairman of the Scottish Law Commission.

 I have been asked to reply.My right hon. and learned Friend met the Chairman of the Scottish Law Commission on 28th April of this year.
 I understand that he expects to meet the chairman and the other members of the Commission early in July.